-This is hard work but completely worth it.
+This is hard work but completely worth it. amazing experience, in a fantastic country.
 The best thing I've ever done.
 Experienced amazing views of Zambia, including Victoria Falls as well as wildlife and adrenaline aplenty!
 We were well looked after and I'd recommend it to anyone if they have the opportunity.